 4. Free fun abounds (once you pay the admission fee)

-Sure, you can spend all your time on the rides or demolition derby, but if you want to save your pennies, there are scores of activities that don't cost a dime after you spring on the admission fee (unless, of course, you visit on April 14).
+Sure, you can spend all your time on the rides or Demolition Derby, but if you want to save your pennies, there are scores of activities that don't cost a dime after you spring on the admission fee (unless, of course, you visit on April 20).
 Below are a few examples.

 Fun on the Farm: With farm activities, agriculture displays and a petting zoo, the Farm is always a hit.
 Kids can dig and plant potatoes, play in the corn box and get photos in the Barnyard Cutout Photo Opp.
 Location: Centennial Building

-DockDogs: Who can resist pooches dashing down a 40-foot canine runway and jumping headlong into a large portable swimming pool filled with 27,000 gallons of water?
+DockDogs: Who can resist pooches dashing down a 40-foot canine runway and jumping headlong into a large portable swimming pool.
 Follow them to the finals.
 Location: Inside Red Gate

-Monster truck rides: For $7 a ride, kids can get a taste of what it's like to ride in a big old monster truck.
-Thursday–Sunday.
+Monster truck rides: For $8 a ride, kids can get a taste of what it's like to ride in a big old monster truck.
+Thursday–Saturday.
 Location: Grandstand.

 Creative Kids Exhibit: This exhibit showcases all kinds of talent from kids, including art baking, crafts, photography and more.
 Location: Pavilion, first floor